 Someone in the United States has a stroke every 40 seconds; getting help and getting it fast is essential to survival and recovery.
 For this reason, the state of Missouri created the Time Critical Diagnosis system to help first responders quickly identify those hospitals best equipped to treat stroke patients.

 Lake Regional Health System is designated as a Level II Stroke Center by the Missouri Department of Health & Senior Services.
-This certification means the state has verified that Lake Regional is able to provide the highest level of expert care to patients who have experienced stroke or a transient ischemic attack (TIA).
+This certification means the state has verified that Lake Regional is able to provide a high level of expert care to patients who have experienced stroke or a transient ischemic attack (TIA).

 Lake Regional Hospital is a recipient of the American Heart Association/American Stroke Association's Get With The Guidelines®–Stroke Gold Plus Quality Achievement Award with Target: Stroke Honor RollSM Elite Plus.
 The award recognizes the hospital's commitment and success in ensuring that stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines based on the latest scientific evidence.

 There are two types of stroke: ischemic stroke (insufficient blood flow) and hemorrhagic stroke (a ruptured blood vessel).
 Treatment depends on the type of stroke.
 The only FDA-approved treatment for ischemic stroke is tPA (tissue plasminogen activator).
 According to the American Stroke Association, patients can benefit from the clot-busting drug tPA up to 4.5 hours after stroke symptoms begin.
 The guidelines apply to most patients with ischemic stroke, accounting for 80 percent of strokes each year.